Dustyroom/flat-kit-doc/index.md

 _Outline Width_ determines how thick the outline is.
 _Outline Depth Offset_ moves the outline inwards or outwards an object.

 Remember, in addition to this shader Flat Kit has also a global Outline effect applied per scene (in URP) and per camera (in Built-In RP).
+In the Outline Image Effect chapter in this manual you can find some useful specific and general info.

 ![‘Stylized Surface with Outline’ shader](https://github.com/Dustyroom/flat-kit-doc/blob/master/FlatKit_Manual_Images/stylized_surface_with_outline_interface.png)
 > ‘Stylized Surface with Outline’ shader

 ## 3.4.
 ‘Gradient Skybox’ Shader